STAR-RG/shaker/index.md

 ```bash
 git commit --allow-empty -m "emptry commit to trigger the action"
 ```

+Now go to your fork/project on the browser and select the 'Actions' tab.
+You should see

 # CLI Usage
 If you want to run a shaker in your environment, just do this: